 Why you do, what you do

 Americans are worried about finances.
 Too many of us retire without adequate savings, run short of money for college, or leave our loved ones financially vulnerable.
 This isn’t always due to a shortage of income, especially viewed over a lifetime, but is more a question of “financial literacy.”
-As a Financial Representative with Guardian you’ll be part of a value system that’s sole focus is making lives better by working with people to help further their financial understanding, set goals, and plan for their financial futures.
+As a Financial Representative with Guardian you’ll be part of a value system that’s sole focus is making lives better by helping people to further their financial understanding, set goals, and plan for their financial futures.

 Features of a career as a Guardian Financial Representative